MeerBiene/foam-receiver/README.md

 # Foam-Receiver

-This is a simple service that receives webhooks from an IOS Shortcut and saves the received data in markdown files.
+This is a simple addon service for [foam](https://foambubble.github.io/foam/) that receives webhooks from an IOS Shortcut and saves the received data in markdown files.

 Incoming data is seperated in 3 categories: Songs, Map-Items and Todos.
 Everything else is stored in one "catcher" file.
 Songs are determined by whether the content contains a "spotify.com" or "music.apple.com" link.
 Todos are determined by checking if the data contains the keyword "[todo].